Another Brick in the Wall: Recording

-Alun Renshaw, the head of music at the school, was enthusiastic, and said later: "I wanted to make music relevant to the kids – not just sitting around listening to Tchaikovsky.
+Alun Renshaw, the head of music at the school, was enthusiastic, and later said: "I wanted to make music relevant to the kids – not just sitting around listening to Tchaikovsky.
 I thought the lyrics were great – 'We don't need no education, we don't need no thought control' ...
 I just thought it would be a wonderful experience for the kids."
 The children's choir in the recording featured 23 students, who practised for about a week to prepare.
 Renshaw hid the lyrics from the headteacher, Margaret Maden, fearing she might stop the recording.
 Maden said: "I was only told about it after the event, which didn't please me.
 But on balance it was part of a very rich musical education."

 Renshaw and the children spent a week practising before he took them to a recording studio near the school.
 According to Ezrin, when he played the children's vocals to Waters, "There was a total softening of his face, and you just knew that he knew it was going to be an important record."
 Waters said: "It was great—exactly the thing I expected from a collaborator."
 The children of Islington School received tickets to a Pink Floyd concert, an album and a single.
 Though the school received a payment of £1,000, there was no arrangement for royalties for the children.
-Following a change to UK copyright law in 1996, they became eligible for royalties from broadcasts.
+Following a change to the copyright law of the United Kingdom in 1996, they became eligible for royalties from broadcasts.
 After the royalties agent Peter Rowan traced the choir members through the social network service Friends Reunited and other means, they successfully lodged a claim for royalties with the Performing Artists' Media Rights Association in 2004.